-RECOMMENDATIONS
+SYSTEMIC RECOMMENDATIONS

 In March 2012, the Republic of Serbia has been granted candidate status for membership in the European Union.
-By the end of 2012, and most probably in early 2013, a date for starting negotiations for membership in the EU can also be expected.

 In the opinion of the Helsinki Committee for Human Rights in Serbia, during the negotiations process, Serbia will face the greatest challenge in the area of the judiciary.
-This process was similar in other countries which have undergone the preaccession process.
-Although as part of the judiciary, the greatest challenges include the judicature, the fight against corruption and the rule of law in the general sense, the segment of institutions for the execution of criminal sanctions will pose a particularly great problem.
+This process was similar in other countries which have undergone the pre-accession process.
+Although as part of the judiciary, the greatest challenges include the judicature the fight against corruption and the rule of law in the general sense the segment of institutions for the execution of criminal sanctions will pose a particularly great problem.
 The conditions in Serbia's prisons are not humane enough and do not deserve a passing grade.
 The Helsinki Committee will continue to monitor the condition of human rights in Serbia's prisons in the upcoming period.
-Until then, we are presenting the decision-makers and public policy makers with a large number of recommendations which apply to the segment of the execution of criminal sanctions, ie. prisons:
+Until then, we are presenting the decision-makers and public policy makers with a large number of recommendations which apply to the segment of the execution of criminal sanctions, i.e. prisons: